"Oh, that's the spot, Doc!"

 A type of soft tissue therapy, trigger point therapy, first coined by Dr. Janet Travell who treated President John F. Kennedy for his back pain, is established on the theory that pain in one part of the body can in fact be caused by an injury or dysfunction somewhere else. chiropractic treatment of the spinal nerve injuries and dysfunctions is complementary.

 Trigger points are areas of sensitivity in a muscle.
 Trigger point therapy incorporates the application of pressure to these sore, sensitive spots in order to relieve their pain and dysfunction as well as pain in other parts of the body.
 Sometimes massage and trigger point therapy are applied together.
-Theoretically, active trigger points bring about muscle pain which transfers pain and tenderness to other areas of the body when pressed.
-Latent trigger points are those that don't hurt unless pressed, but they are believed to bring about joint stiffness and decreased ranges of motion as we get older.
+Theoretically, active trigger points cause muscle pain which transfers pain and tenderness to other areas of the body when pressed.
+Latent trigger points are those that don't hurt unless pressed, but they are believed to cause joint stiffness and decreased ranges of motion as we age.

 By including trigger point therapy, the doctor or therapist presses on these painful points to relax the muscle and tissues affected.
 Even as the applied pressure on a trigger point may cause your discomfort to become more apparent, it has the odd effect of feeling good at the same time.
 You will find that trigger point therapy in connection with your chiropractic Cox Technic treatment goes far to move you toward pain relief.